brakmic/ServiceWatcher/README.md

 <img src="http://w68.imgup.net/azure_conf566a.png" />

 Streams are defined in the *RxStreams* field as comma-separated values.
-Every stream has its own timeout settings which is defined by convention 'RxStreamTimer*STREAMNAME*'.
+Every stream has its own timeout settings which is by convention *RxStreamTimerSTREAMNAME*.

 For example: *RxStreamTimerWebShop* for
 Stream named *WebShop*.
 If a stream has no explicit timeout set then the *RxStreamTimerDefault* will be used.